 Let yourself free-write around this for a while, over several days if you like.

 The fact is that, love or leave them, thrillers are perennially popular.
 Why?
+Here are some thoughts that came up in a chat with my Cambridge writing group:

 - They bring us into a world where order and justice are valued.